SCIL-leuven/scRNAseq-downstream-analysis/README.md

 * For the mouse cortex data, see the [Linnarsson Lab website.](http://linnarssonlab.org/cortex/)
 * For the mouse embryonic cell data, see the [Cambridge University Stem Cells website.](http://gastrulation.stemcells.cam.ac.uk/scialdone2016)

+## Tutorial

+A great tutorial that I used for analyzing single-cell RNA-seq data is the [Hemberg course](https://hemberg-lab.github.io/scRNA.seq.course/).
+It will go through all the important steps that I will also describe to you and contains scripts and videos.

 ## Setting up
 Download the latest version of R and Rstudio